Nfloc/DND-Infinity/README.md

 Read and Write a formatted RFID tag to create a portable DND character stat list.

-**Created by Owen Haney, Atishay Jain, and Jacob Butler Revolution UC 2023**
+**Created by Owen Haney, Atishay Jain, Jacob Butler, and David Ferrel Revolution UC 2023**

 ### Requirements: